-Cell phones and other electronics other than Chromebooks are not allowed to be "on" during school hours (8:20 am - 2:55 pm) unless authorized by a teacher for instructional purposes.
+Cell phones and other electronics for non-educational purposes are not allowed to be "on" during school hours (8:20 am - 2:55 pm) unless authorized by a teacher for instructional purposes.
 Often students are receiving messages from family.
 Please refrain from texting your student until 2:55 pm.

 Families, please support appropriate cell phone/social media policy use by knowing passwords, monitoring usage including messages, and social media apps, and having "home rules" about electronics.

-If a student is seen using their cell phone (texting, calling, checking messages, etc.) or electronic device (i.e. iPad, tablet, MP3 device, etc.), without teacher permission, or if the cell phone rings/vibrates during school hours, the electronic device will be confiscated and held in the office until the end of the day.
+Students are expected to turn in their phones to the cell phone caddies in each class period.
+If a student is seen using their cell phone (texting, calling, checking messages, etc.) or electronic device (i.e. AirPods, iPad, tablet, MP3 device, etc.), without teacher permission, or if the cell phone rings/vibrates during school hours, the electronic device will be confiscated and held in the office until the end of the day.
 Notes will be sent home to notify the parent of the confiscation.
 Consequences for electronic device usage:

-1st and 2nd offense - electronic device kept in the office until picked up by a student.
+1st and 2nd offense - electronic devices kept in the office until picked up by a student at the end of day.

-3rd offense and subsequent offenses - electronic device kept in the office until picked up by a student.
+3rd offense and subsequent offenses - electronic device kept in the office until picked up by a student at the end of.
 Loss of 1 merit point and the student will need to arrange to make up the Merit loss.